 The three-member Board of Selectmen (BoS) is the executive branch of Fairfield that recommends and approves town policies, goals, budgets, and board/commission appointments, among many other things.
-The BoS is headed by the First Selectman, who is effectively the “mayor” of Fairfield and a full-time, salaried employee.
-The other two Selectmen hold unsalaried, part-time positions.
-The town charter requires that there be “party balance” on this board – in other words, no more than two Selectmen can be from the same political party.
+The BoS is headed by the First Selectman or Selectwoman, who is effectively the “mayor” of Fairfield and a full-time, salaried employee.
+The other two Selectmen or Selectwomen hold part-time positions with nominal salaries.
+The town charter requires that there be “party balance” on this board – in other words, no more than two Selectpeople can be from the same political party.

 The Representative Town Meeting (RTM) is the town’s legislative body.
 It is the equivalent of a “Town Council”.
 In addition to enacting town ordinances, the RTM hears and votes on town budgets, considers special appropriations and capital projects, votes on collective bargaining agreements, and addresses a myriad of other issues affecting the community.
 RTM members are the direct representatives of the people of Fairfield and, as such, town residents are encouraged to turn to their district RTMs as their first point-of-contact for addressing concerns about the community.

 The Board of Education (BoE) is the governing body that oversees the town’s public school system and – through regular public meetings – provides a forum for the public, school administration, and teachers to share information, discuss key issues, and air grievances.
 The BoE steers the schools’ mission and strategic planning, establishes school policies, oversees capital projects and key contracts, approves annual budgets (which account for about two-thirds of the town’s total annual budget), and makes high level personnel decisions, such as the hiring of the superintendent of schools.